mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 ## Plan an elaborate heist today

-So in our 99.99999% theoretical scenario, the first thing you'd do is take out your laptop and run `airodump-ng`, a tool for precisely the job of hacking Wi-Fi.
+So in our 99.99999% theoretical scenario, you and your laptop are within range of your neighbour's Wi-Fi router.
+The first thing you'd do is take out your laptop and run `airodump-ng`, a tool for precisely the job of hacking Wi-Fi.
 It would show you the names of nearby Wi-Fi networks and also their “BSSID”, which is a bit like an ID for Wi-Fi networks.
 It’s actually *exactly* like that.
 ```
 AIRCRACK SCREENSHOT
 ```

 Once you know the BSSID of your neighbour's Wi-Fi, the goal is to get the Wi-Fi password.
-Unfortunately, the router won't give up the Wi-Fi password, but it will give up the _password hash_.
+The router won't give up the Wi-Fi password, but it will give up the _password hash_.

 A password hash is like a scrambled version of the password.
 You can’t unscramble it.
 Kinda like how you can’t unscramble scrambled eggs back into the white and the yolk.
 Stop trying, it’s embarrassing.
 Everyone is looking.